Raku/doc/writing-docs/STYLEGUIDE.md

 * Argument: what it looks like to the caller
 * Parameter: what it looks like to the function

-    S06: "In Perl 6 culture, we distinguish the terms parameter and argument; a parameter is the formal name that will attach to an incoming argument during the course of execution, while an argument is the actual value that will be bound to the formal parameter.
+    S06: "In Raku culture, we distinguish the terms parameter and argument; a parameter is the formal name that will attach to an incoming argument during the course of execution, while an argument is the actual value that will be bound to the formal parameter.
 The process of attaching these